 The reason that Park Place 1 was chosen for this study is because of the abundance of similar buildings in the United States-a common office building with simple, inefficient energy systems.
 It allows for the comparison of systems without the variables that would complicate such a study.
 It is more important to understand the differences in the various mechanical systems than it is to understand various buildings.
 The reason being that no two buildings are the same, however, there is a finite number of mechanical system types.
 The purpose of Park Place 1 is to serve as a control with elementary systems and then to investigate the pros and cons of increasing the complexity of the mechanical systems.
 The current design of the Park Place 1 mechanical systems was intended to be simple to operate, reliable, and reduce first cost.
 This type of design lends itself to many different areas where improvements can be made.
-The following will detail three mechanical system alternatives and two different ways to potentially implement such changes.
+The following will detail three mechanical systems are changed.